gjhunt/451spring25/docs/syllabus.md

 Most weeks I will post a quiz problem (QP) that will be due the following week either Tues or Thurs at 11:59 PM EST. The quiz problem will be graded.
 In total, your grades on the quiz problems will account for 15% of your final grade.
 The lowest QP grade will be dropped.
 The QPs are intended to be completed alone so do not discuss them with your peers.

 QPs will be submitted on Blackboard under the appropriate assignment.
 No late submissions will be accepted for QPs.
 If they are not submitted on blackboard by 11:59 a zero will be entered for the grade.
-By droppping the lowest grade, missing one or two won't hurt your grade.
+By droppping the lowest grade, missing one won't hurt your grade.
 If there are extenuating circumstances and you cannot submit the problem, please let me know in advance ASAP.

 ## Suggested Problems (SPs), Book Problems (BPs), and Reading